-The Children’s Developmental Disabilities Program provides a system of care that has a wide array of home and community based services for children including intervention services, support services, and respite.
+The Children’s Developmental Disabilities Program provides a system of care that has a wide array of home and community based services for children including intervention and support services.
 The system emphasizes evidence-based treatment methods, community integration, and family empowerment.

 A developmental disability (DD) is a chronic disability of a person which appears before 22 years of age and: